1971 U.S. Open (golf): Final round

 In the final pairing with Nicklaus, 21-year-old Simons retained the lead through the first nine holes of the final round, and was one shot back on the 18th tee.
 Needing a birdie to tie, his tee shot found the thick rough; a double bogey six yielded a 76 and he finished three strokes back in a tie for fifth place.
 Trevino took the lead with a birdie at 14, but then missed an 8-footer (2.4 m) for par at the last.
 He backed off before the putt after a disturbance in the gallery.
-Nicklaus' 15 ft birdie putt for the win on the 72nd green also narrowly missed, and settled for par to force a Monday afternoon playoff.
+Nicklaus's 15 ft birdie putt for the win on the 72nd green also narrowly missed, and he settled for par to force a Monday afternoon playoff.
 Bob Rosburg also had a chance to join the playoff with a birdie at the last, but he three-putted for bogey and finished two shots back.